ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 The time at which the PKIX Evidence was generated, according to the internal system clock of the Attester.
 This is similar to the
 "iat" claim in {{!RFC9711}}.

 Note that security considerations should be taken relating to the evaluation of timestamps generated by HSMs.
-See {sec-cons-hsm-timestamps}.
+See {{sec-cons-hsm-timestamps}}.

 ### ak-spki

 This field contains the encoded Subject Public Key Information (SPKI) for the attestation key used to sign the evidence.
 The definition and encoding for SPKIs are defined in X.509 certificates ({{!RFC5280}}).

-This transaction attribute is used to bind the content of the evidence with the keys used to sign that evidence.
+This transaction attribute is used to bind the content of the evidence with the key(s) used to sign that evidence.
 The importance of this binding is discussed in {{sec-detached-sigs}}.

 ## Additional Entity and Attribute Types {#sec-additional-attr-types}